junkpasts/bitburner/README.md

 --------------------------------------------------------------

-  STEP03 - MAKE HACK XP and hack level MID GAME
+  STEP03 - make hack XP MID and LATE game
 --------------------------------------------------------------

 - SCRIPTS
 1. run go.js - it uses all free ram on HOME and bought servers.

 2. to launch other scripts (stop go.js):click Active Scripts -> HOME -> go.js .
-3. clcik LOG then red squar button to stop go.js  or....
+3. clcik LOG then red square button to stop go.js  or....
 4. click red trashcan (to run again go.js youll need to use terminal or script editor so its easier to use option A)
 5. also kill /stop lingering bin.js files on home , becasue they use up all the ram.